ropensci/roweb3/content/r-universe/_index.md

 +++
 date = "2017-07-13T22:00:37-07:00"
-title = "The r-universe project" description = "Launching a whole new galaxy"
+title = "The R-universe project" description = "Launching a whole new galaxy"

 +++